+6.1.
 ID Badges

 It is an essential requirement for students to wear their ID badge at all times in The Sixth Form.
-The badges enable staff to know that students are a member of The Sixth Form.
-This enables us to safeguard our own learners and ensure that access is not gained by members of the public.
+The badges enable staff to identify individuals as a student of The Sixth Form which is important to safeguard our own learners and ensure that access is not gained by members of the public.
 In normal circumstances ID badges are also required in order to gain access to the barriers and classroom doors.

-Should a student forget their ID badge we implement our temporary ID badge procedure, we simply do not permit anyone on site without an ID badge, however inconvenient this may appear to be:
+In the event that a student forgets their ID badge, the college's temporary ID issue procedure will be implemented as the college does not permit anyone on site without an ID badge, however inconvenient this may appear to be.